 In some cases eye drops alone are not strong enough to delay the glaucoma from becoming worse over time.
 In cases where eye drops are not work, doctors may suggest a form of surgery.
 The doctor will go over which surgery is suitable for your eyes depending on the type or glaucoma and the severity of the level it is currently at.

 Once vision is lost with glaucoma, it cannot be restored.
 The best way to help prevent glaucoma is to visit your doctor for regular eye exams to ensure that your eyes are in a healthy condition.
-With regular eye exams glaucoma can be caught before vision becomes impaired.
+To our patients throughout the Greenville and Clinton, SC areas, regular eye exams for glaucoma can be caught before vision becomes impaired.
 For this reason, everyone should have regular eye exams to screen for glaucoma.
 If you have a family history of eye diseases and glaucoma, you should have eye exams more frequently as you may be at a greater risk for glaucoma.
+Schedule an appointment with the glaucoma specialists at Montgomery & Riddle Eye Care Center and start your path to clear vision today!